Posted on

 After you have completed the conclusion, we move to the main body.
 This part focuses on the pieces of evidence that can be defined as described and analyzed facts or pieces of information which are determined by the premises.
 Such evidence collection is the proof on which the author can rely, such as personal experience, expert testimony, and statistics.
 However, do not forget that such pieces should seem logical for the audience as well as from your personal point of view.

 In the case of writing deductive essays, you are working not with the idea as a whole but with its parts.
-This means that each paragraph should reflect a single part of the idea.
+This means that each paragraph should reflect a single part of the idea when you do my assignment.
 If you complete this task successfully, the body will be the part of the essay where the main idea is proven or expanded upon; therefore, the logic of deductive reasoning will be sustained.

 Do not overload your paper with pieces of evidence – usually, three paragraphs, each of which is devoted to a single idea, are enough to express thoughts and prove the conclusion.
+This isn’t a task where you are required to do my coursework, so don’t forget that a deductive essay shouldn’t be too long.
 Also remember to use several types of evidence, such as personal experience and evidence from a scientific article.

 Conclusion